 iv.Genes transferred amongst bacteria represent local pools of functional and antibiotic resistance genes.

 The second study found several landscape-level environmental factors associated with typhoid incidence and recurrence, including:

-Our partners at Edith Cowan University have now developed a screening tool that can be used by rural health inspectors in Fiji to rapidly assess typhoid risk in Fijian villages.
+Our partners at Edith Cowan University have now developed a screening tool that can be used by rural health inspectors in Fiji to rapidly assess typhoid risks in Fijian villages.

-Jupiter S, Epstein G, Ban NC, Mangubhai S, Fox M, Cox M (in press) A social-ecological approach to assessing conservation and fisheries outcomes from Fijian locally managed marine areas.
-Society and Natural Resources. [download]
+Jupiter S, Epstein G, Ban NC, Mangubhai S, Fox M, Cox M (2017) A social-ecological approach to assessing conservation and fisheries outcomes from Fijian locally managed marine areas.
+Society and Natural Resources.

 Goetze JS, Jupiter SD, Langlois TJ, Wilson SK, Harvey ES, Bond T, Naisilisili W (2015) Diver operated video most accurately detects the impacts of fishing within periodically harvested closures.
 Journal of Experimental Marine Biology and Ecology 462:74-82

 Jupiter SD, Weeks R, Jenkins AP, Egli DP, Cakacaka A (2012) Effects of a single intensive harvest on fish populations inside a customary marine closure.
 Coral Reefs 31:321-334

 Jupiter SD, Cohen PJ, Weeks R, Tawake A, Govan H (2014) Locally-managed marine areas: multiple objectives and diverse strategies.
 Pacific Conservation Biology 20:165-179